BLE-LTER/ble-handbook/handbook.md

 #### Getting remote access

-How to remote access into your UT desktop, if working remotely:
+How to remote access into your UT desktop, if based out of UT and working remotely:

 1. Step 1, connect to the UT VPN server